DBT85/CC-CP-SCANSat/README.txt

 # CC-CP-SCANSat
 This is my Contract Pack for Kerbal Space Program which adds in SCANSat contracts using the Contract Configurator mod.

-It's currently got 11 missions for Kerbin, Mun, Minmus, Duna, Ike, Eve, Gilly, Moho, Dres, Jool's Moons and Eeloo included.
+It's currently got 12 missions for Kerbin, Mun, Minmus, Duna, Ike, Eve, Gilly, Moho, Dres, Jool's Moons and Eeloo included.
+Missions only currently cover Lo Res Altimetry and Biome scans.
+Beyond that, use the built in SCANsat contracts!

-All missions are now locked and balanced ish!
+All missions are now locked and balanced!
 Hurrah!

 Version log
+0.6.0 - Updated for 1.0.5, added a new msision, balanced all rewards, fixed some niggles.
 0.5.2 - Fixed Tylo Pe values.
 0.5.1 - Removed the old duration counter and updated ckan files for KSP 1.02